 No you can't.
 If you apply and the court says no, you have to wait another whole year before you can apply again.
 That's why sometimes it's better to wait a bit longer than two years before you apply to remove your disqualification.

 It's always best to talk to a lawyer and get legal advice before you apply to remove your disqualification.
-A self-help kit is available free of charge from Legal Aid Queensland to help with applying to remove your disqualification.
+A legal information guide is available free of charge from Legal Aid Queensland to help with applying to remove your disqualification.

 Alcohol Alcohol Ignition Interlock Program